 About the track

-The 11-turn, 1.75-mile street circuit, which offers great views of downtown Toronto, is tight and has led to cars attempting to squeeze past each other in turns.
-Many times, only one makes it out unscathed.
-A long frontstretch leading into the Turn 1 Princes Gate, a hard right-hander, is a great place for overtaking.
+The tight 11-turn, 1.786-mile Exhibition Place street circuit offers great views of downtown Toronto and often leads to cars attempting to squeeze past each other in turns.
+Many times, only one car makes it out unscathed.
+The long frontstretch leading into the Prince's Gate at Turn 1 and the Lakeshore Boulevard straight leading into a hard 90-degree right-hander at Turn 3 are the best places for overtaking.

 Gustavo Yacaman and Sebastian Saavedra used to battle on go-kart tracks in their native Colombia.
 A decade later, the Firestone Indy Lights drivers battled for the victory on the streets of Exhibition Place.